RiGunw/data-analyst-journey/Projects/eCommerce-SQL-2025/README.md

 1. Run `schema.sql` to create the `orders` table
 2. Use `COPY` or pgAdmin import to load `data.csv`
-3. Execute analysis in `queries.sql`
+3. Execute analysis in `ecommerce_analysis.sql`
 4. Use `sqlpythonanalysis.ipynb` to visualize in Python
-5. Open `E-CommerceDashboard.twbx` or visit the dashboard link
+5. Open `E-Commerce Dashboard.twb` or visit the dashboard link

 ---